lieszkol/november-gallery/PLUGIN_DOCUMENTATION.md

 {% endfor %}
 </div>
 ```
-Again, we are assuming that your component has the alias "customGallery."
+Again, we are assuming that your component has the alias "customGallery" and that you have the [Image Resizer](https://octobercms.com/plugin/toughdeveloper-imageresizer) plugin installed.
 The images are [sorted](https://octobercms.com/docs/services/collections#method-sortby) by filename and "[chunked](https://octobercms.com/docs/services/collections#method-chunk)" into groups of 3 images, which are then displayed using the [Bootstrap grid layout](https://getbootstrap.com/docs/4.0/layout/grid/).

 Check out the [Demo Site](https://novembergallery.zenware.io/demo/image-list-only) for live examples of the above.